-- Proper storage of Grand Sequoia[®] Shingles...
-Proper storage is important for installer safety as well as shingle handling. - Store Grand Sequoia[®] Shingles properly... out of the weather in a covered, wellventilated, dry area to keep the shingles from possible damage. - Two starter courses are needed to fill out Grand Sequoia[®] Shingles' extra width and thickness.
+- Proper storage of Grand Sequoia^o Shingles...
+Proper storage is important for installer safety as well as shingle handling. - Store Grand Sequoia[®] Shingles properly... out of the weather in a covered, well-ventilated, dry area to keep the shingles from possible damage.